DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/dxSchedulerAppointment/html.md

 ---
 ---
 ##### shortDescription
-Specifies HTML markup to insert into the appointment element.
+Specifies the HTML markup to be inserted into the appointment element.

 ---
 <!-- %fullDescription% -->